pnasis/USBGuard/README.md

 ## Architecture

 ### Rule Management
-- Rules are stored as arrays of VIDs and PIDs in the kernel memory.
-- The `sysfs` interface (`/sys/class/usbguard/add_rule`) allows users to dynamically add rules.
+- Rules are loaded from `/etc/usbguard.rules` on module initialization.
+- The file supports comments (lines starting with `#`) and empty lines.
+- Rules define allowed USB devices using VID/PID format.

 ### USB Event Handling
 - **Probe Function**: Triggered when a USB device is connected.
 Performs rule matching and advanced checks (class and serial number).